waterkant

 Photo: ©Reinhard Thrainer/ Pixabay

-Enjoy a wide selection of high-quality hot drinks as well as a variety of cold drinks, delicious Swedish pastry specialities or a sandwich in a cosy living room atmosphere in the middle of Hamburg's city centre at the Espresso House on Jungfernstieg.
+Enjoy a wide selection of high-quality drinks, delicious scandinavian pastries or sandwiches in a cosy living room atmosphere in the middle of Hamburg's city centre at the Espresso House on Jungfernstieg.

 Photo: ©Espresso House